Benefits rooted in science

 Speaking recently at the Science Museum in London on climate change projections, Michael Gove, the Environment Secretary, was clear that ‘Everything we do at Defra has to be rooted in science.’
 He also spoke about woodland as a ‘critical natural asset’ both for helping to mitigate the projected impact on flooding and to sequester carbon.

-Days later the BBC science editor David Shukman in a critique of options for removing carbon from the atmosphere, advised ‘Forests do the job of soaking up carb...
+Days later a BBC News website critique of options for removing carbon from the atmosphere, advised ‘Forests do the job of soaking up carbon dioxide, because the...

 First Peatland Code validation awarded